 The choice of technology for front-end and back-end development, as well as for database development, will impact the final MVP price, too, as different technologies have different levels of complexity and call for different skill sets.

-This way, for example, resorting to a popular, well-documented front-end framework, say, React or Vue.js, is likely to be less expensive compared to a less common or a more complex one.
+This way, for example, resorting to a popular, well-documented front-end framework, say React or Vue.js, is likely to be less expensive compared to a less common or more complex one.
 The same goes for back-end and database development.
 Similarly, customizing existing technologies or developing custom solutions from scratch gets more expensive than relying on off-the-shelf technologies.

 Factor 5: Target industry